 3. Clean and prep the door

-When painting doors it's all about the prep and you want to make sure the surface is clean, dry and is free from dust and grease.
+Much of knowing how to paint a door is in the prep and you want to make sure the surface is clean, dry and is free from dust and grease.
 Scrape off any loose paint, remove any mildew with a solution of one-part bleach and three-parts water, and sand thoroughly.

 'As ever, preparation is key to a good finish.
 Start with a good sand of the window frame or door to even out the surface and help the paint to fix, followed by a clean with a damp cloth to make sure you’ve got rid of any dust.'
 Adds Myland.